 Basically there 6 types of disability discrimination and they include; direct discrimination, indirect discrimination, harassment, victimization, discrimination due to disability, failing to make adjustments.
 Let’s take a look at the common ones briefly.

-This is when a person treats you as disabled person in a worse manner than he treats other non-disabled persons.
-For instance if in a job interview you told the interviewer that you have multiple sclerosis and the employer decides to reject your application even though you’re more qualified for the job than others and you’re is been denied because of your medical condition, this is considered as direct disability discrimination.
+This is when a person treats you as a disabled person in a worse manner than he treats other non-disabled persons.
+For instance, if in a job interview you told the interviewer that you have multiple sclerosis and the employer decides to reject your application even though you’re more qualified for the job than others and you’re is been denied because of your medical condition, this is considered as direct disability discrimination.

 Failure To Make Adjustments

-According to the equality act every company or employer must make adjustments in order to make the working environment favorable to disabled people, they should help disabled people access jobs and educational resource easily just like non disabled persons.
+According to the equality act, every company or employer must make adjustments in order to make the working environment favorable to disabled people, they should help disabled people access jobs and educational resource easily just like nondisabled persons.
 This what’s referred to “making reasonable adjustments”.
 This implies that employers shouldn’t create a working space that’s only favorable to non-disabled people.
 Disabled employees can experience some hardship if the employer fails to make reasonable adjustments.
 It’s the responsibility of the employer to create parking space close to the office for mobility impairment needs.

 Discrimination Due To Disability

 This involves treating disabled people badly because of their situation.
-If for example a boy was denied from getting admitted into a private nursery because he isn’t trained to use toilet properly, like when a child is having hirschsprung’s disease, and they refuse to accommodate him due to such condition, it’s considered as a form of disability discrimination.
+If for example a boy was denied from getting admitted into a private nursery because he isn’t trained to use the toilet properly, like when a child is having Hirschsprung’s disease, and they refuse to accommodate him due to such condition, it’s considered as a form of disability discrimination.

-Another example is that when a cancer patient take a leave for treatment and he wasn’t paid his bonuses just like other non-disabled employees, this scenario is considered as disability discrimination.
+Another example is that when a cancer patient takes a leave for treatment and he wasn’t paid his bonuses just like other non-disabled employees, this scenario is considered as disability discrimination.
 If you believe you have been discriminated because of your health condition you should contact a lawyer that will help you make claims for your right that have been violated.
-Here at Massey & Duffy we specialize in dealing with disability discrimination cases, contact us now for a free consultation.
+Here at Massey & Duffy, we specialize in dealing with disability discrimination cases, contact us now for a free consultation.